such-research/RustaCUDA/README.md

 Code or documentation improvements in the form of pull requests are also welcome.
 Please file or comment on an issue to allow for discussion before doing a lot of work, though.

-For more details, see the [CONTRIBUTING.md file](https://github.com/bheisler/rustaCUDA/blob/master/CONTRIBUTING.md).
+For more details, see the [CONTRIBUTING.md file](https://github.com/such-research/rustaCUDA/blob/master/CONTRIBUTING.md).

 ### Maintenance

-RustaCUDA is currently maintained by Brook Heisler (@bheisler).
+RustaCUDA is currently maintained by Joonas Satka (@joonassatka).

 ### License